 Unfortunately, Keychain Access doesn’t let you export passwords and secure notes.
 You can only use it to export keys and certificates.
 Don’t worry, you’ve got other options.

-You’re going to use Safari’s built-in Passwords manager to save the passwords stored on your default login keychain into a CSV file format.
+You’ll use Safari’s built-in Passwords manager to save the passwords stored on your default login keychain in CSV file format.

 You can then use that CSV file to export your passwords into a password manager of your choice.
-It could also come in handy as a backup in case you lose your default Keychain passwords.
+It could also be a backup if you lose your default Keychain passwords.

-Keep in mind Safari doesn’t encrypt the CSV file.
-This means that anyone can potentially view its contents.
-So once you export it to your password manager make sure to delete it from your computer or keep it in a secure place.
+Note: Keep in mind that Safari doesn’t encrypt the CSV file, which means that anyone can potentially view its contents.
+So once you export it to your password manager, make sure to delete it from your computer or keep it in a secure place.

 Follow the steps below to export your Keychain passwords using Safari.